 Regardless of which of these approaches to revision we settled on, legalistic rules or aspirations, it was agreed that the document ought to be consistent in tone.
-One of the perceived problems with the 1997 Ethical Standards for Art Therapists document was that it was inconsistent.
+One of the perceived problems with the 1997 Ethical Standards for Art Therapists document was that it was inconsistent in its language.
 Most of its sections were clearly phrased as commandments, while others seemed almost to be suggestions.

-Suffice it to say that when you take a good look at the 2003 Ethical Principles for Art Therapists you will find no paragraphs that begin with, "Art Therapists Shall . . . " and no "Art Therapists Must."
-Rather than simply construct an updated version of the seventy-six Commandments, the ethics committee chose to provide statements of aspiration.
-In the preamble I wrote:
+Suffice it to say that when you read the Ethical Principles for Art Therapists (AATA, 2013) you will find no paragraphs that begin with, "Art Therapists Shall" and few "Art Therapists Must."
+Rather than simply construct an updated version of the Seventy-six Commandments, the ethics committee chose to provide statements of aspiration.
+In the preamble to the 2003 document we wrote: